git/git.github.io/rev_news/drafts/edition-3.md

 The decisions related to those assets and The Git Project itself are made by agreement of the benevolent-committee-for-life, made of Junio Hamano, Jeff King and Shawn Pearce.
-The committee is limited because The Project does not own any copyright on the code and has no power over the technical side of the project.
+The committee is limited because The Git Project does not own any copyright on the code and has no power over the technical side of the project.
 Also the decisions must support FLOSS aspects of the project.